 Od put the first man, Adam, in a beautiful garden called Eden.
 He told Adam to keep it looking pretty.
-God told Adam to name all the animals he had made.
-After Adam named all the animals he was still lonely.
+God told Adam to name all the animals He had made.
+After Adam named all the animals, he was still lonely.
 He had no one to talk to.

 So God made Adam go into a deep sleep.
-While he was asleep God took one of Adam's ribs and made a woman from it.
-He called her Eve.
+While he was asleep, God took one of Adam's ribs and made a woman from it.
+Adam called her Eve.
 Now Adam had a wife and someone to talk to.

-God made two special trees in the garden.
+God made two special trees in the Garden.
 One was called the Tree of Life and the other was called the Tree of the Knowledge of Good and Evil.
-God told Adam if he ate of the Tree of Life he could live forever.
+God told Adam if he ate of the Tree of Life, he could live forever.
 The only tree God told Adam not to eat of was the Tree of the Knowledge of Good and Evil.
-God told Adam if he ate of this tree he would die.
+God told Adam if he ate of this tree, he would die.
 This didn't mean he would die right then, but that he wouldn't live forever.

 But Satan came along and told Eve that God had lied.
-He said they wouldn't really die if they ate of the Tree of Knowledge of Good and Evil.
+He said they wouldn't really die if they ate of the Tree of the Knowledge of Good and Evil.
 He said they would be like God, able to know right from wrong.
 But Satan lied.

 From that time on, Satan has made people think wrong is right and right is wrong.
 When Adam and Eve ate of the Tree of the Knowledge of Good and Evil, God knew they would be unhappy.

-He told them that they would have to leave the beautiful Garden.
-Now they would have to work hard for their food.
-God put angels and a flaming sword at the Garden gate so Adam and Eve could not come back.
-He did not want them to eat of the Tree of Life and live forever in unhappiness believing those wrong thoughts that Satan had put in their minds.
-Parents: After reading this to your child you may want to prompt a discussion with some of these questions: Which tree did God tell Adam and Eve not to eat from?
+Parents: After reading this to your child, you may want to prompt a discussion with some of these questions: Which tree did God tell Adam and Eve not to eat from?
 Did God mean they would die the minute they ate of the tree?
 Did Satan tell the truth?
 What lie did Satan tell Adam and Eve?
 What tree should they have eaten of?
 Why did God have to drive them out of the Garden?